WALKING THE TALK

 Learning there were alternatives to what I’d always known was a revelation.
 Navigating the gauntlet of commonplace things that off-gas and finding healthier options (that were just as good if not better!), even it if meant taking a little bit longer to locate what’s needed or desired, became a test of patience.
 Along the way, my thinking and behaviors shifted, and with them, my values and priorities.

 My work as a photo editor during these formative years also had a great impact on me.
 The themes and images I was exposed to and researching on a regular basis – a diverse range of socio-economic, political, and environmental issues – contributed to my deepened awareness of cause and effect of our collective local and global actions and choices.
 Working with documentary photographers taught me a lesson: It is vital to be an engaged and informed global citizen.
-We must regularly participate in dialogues about the growing plethora of information and options before us.

 I have learned to be curious and discerning while actively seeking answers and trying them on for size.
 Books, lectures, friends, farmers, and people I continue to meet in my day-to-day comprise the stream of information for my perpetually hungry mind.
 The more I learn and experience, the more I can share with my clients and community.

 So each day I walk my talk and pedal my talk (when the way is not too hilly), leading and evolving by example.